 - Share approaches and methods for youth engagement from the UK craft/visual arts sector including training pathways (apprenticeships, further education models), public engagement, audience development, policy and creative production.

-The tour will include visits to museums, galleries, archives, collections and sites of production across the UK.
-Participants will have the chance to network with British curators, museum workers, craft organisations and practitioners.
+The tour included visits to museums, galleries, archives, collections and sites of production across the UK.
+Participants had the chance to network with British curators, museum workers, craft organisations and practitioners.

-The first half of the tour will take place in the West Midlands and North West of England including two major craft biennials (the British Ceramic Biennial and the British Textile Biennial).
-These biennials provide the added value of seeing and understanding the transformative and regenerative potential of place-based craft focused initiatives.
+The first half of the tour took place in the West Midlands and North West of England including two major craft biennials (the British Ceramic Biennial and the British Textile Biennial).
+These biennials provided the added value of seeing and understanding the transformative and regenerative potential of place-based craft focused initiatives.
 Both are regional initiatives which have multiple objectives relating to creative programming, regeneration, strategic vehicles for change, tourism, reconnecting audiences with tangible and intangible heritage, skills development and creating links between creativity and industry.
-The second part of the tour will take place in London visiting museums, galleries, cultural organisations, retail outlets and other projects.
+The second part of the tour took place in London; visiting museums, galleries, cultural organisations, retail outlets and other projects.

 - The Schools of Jewellery and Textiles, Birmingham City University to learn about pathways to creative study.